Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation.md

 <a name="alphafunctions"></a>
 ## Alpha Functions

-In animations, alpha functions are used to specify the an animation progresses over time.
-This allows the animation to be, for example, accelerated, decelerated, repeated, or bounced.
+In animations, alpha functions are used to specify an animation progresses over time.
+The alpha function allows the animation to be accelerated, decelerated, repeated, or bounced.

 ### Built-in Alpha Function

-The simplest way to define an alpha function is to use `built-in alpha function` which NUI provides for the convenience.
+The simplest way to define an alpha function is to use built-in alpha function that NUI provides for the convenience.
-See [Tizen.NUI.AlphaFunction.BuiltinFunctions](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.AlphaFunction.BuiltinFunctions.html), to check a supporting list.
+For more information on a supporting list, see [Tizen.NUI.AlphaFunction.BuiltinFunctions](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.AlphaFunction.BuiltinFunctions.html).

-The following example shows how to create an AlphaFunction with a built-in item.
+The following example shows how to create an AlphaFunction with a built-in item:
 ```csharp
 var easeOut = new AlphaFunction(AlphaFunction.BuiltinFunctions.EaseOut);
 ```

-You can apply it to the animation by setting is as a `DefaultAlphaFunction`:
+You can apply it to the animation by setting it as a `DefaultAlphaFunction`:

 ```csharp
 var animation = new Animation(2000/*duration*/);